 Figure 3.5: Heatmap of the correlation plot in Seaborn

 The Seaborn heatmap makes an obvious visualization of the correlation matrix, according to the color scale on the right of Figure 3.5, which is called a colorbar.
-Notice that when calling sns.heatmap, in addition to the matrix, we supplied the tick labels for the x and y axes, which are the features and response names, and indicated that the center of colorbar should be 0, so that positive and negative correlation are distinguishable as red and blue, respectively.
+Notice that when calling sns.heatmap, in addition to the matrix, we supplied the tick labels for the x and y axes, which are the features and response names, and indicated that the center of the colorbar should be 0, so that positive and negative correlation are distinguishable as red and blue, respectively.

 What does this plot tell us?
 At a high level, if two features, or a feature and the response, are highly correlated with each other, you can say there is a strong association between them.
 Features that are highly correlated to the response will be good features to use for prediction.
 This high correlation could be positive or negative; we'll explain the difference shortly.

-The correlation plot shows us, along the bottom row (or last column), that the PAY_1 feature is probably the most strongly correlated feature to the response variable.
+To see correlation with the response variable, we look along the bottom row, or equivalently the last column.
+Here we see that the PAY_1 feature is probably the most strongly correlated feature to the response variable.
 We can also see that a number of features are highly correlated to each other, in particular the BILL_AMT features.
 We will talk in the next chapter about the importance of features that are correlated with each other; this is important to know about for certain models such as logistic regression, that make assumptions about the correlations between features.
 For now, we take the observation that PAY_1 is likely going to be the best, most predictive feature for our model.
 The other feature that looks like it may be important is LIMIT_BAL, which is negatively correlated.
 Depending on how astute your vision is, only these two really appear to be any color other than black (meaning 0 correlation), in the bottom row of Figure 3.5.

 What is linear correlation, mathematically speaking?
 If you've taken basic statistics, you are likely familiar with linear correlation already.
 For two columns, X and Y, linear correlation ρ (lowercase Greek letter "rho") is defined as the following: